hepplerj/Dissertation/ch2.dissertation.Heppler.md

 Along with such changes came new municipal projects.
-The city council finally convinced voters to approve bond measures, beginning in 1955 when San Jose voters approved bonds supporting the construction of a new City Hall, new hospital facilities, new jail and court buildings, and the construction of a new YMCA facility.
+The city council finally convinced voters to approve bond measures, beginning in 1955 when San Jose voters approved bonds supporting the construction of a new City Hall, new hospital facilities, new jail and court buildings, and a new YMCA facility.
 The Progress Committee ran up against resistance from voters in the 1940s as they rejected general obligation bond votes.
 By the late 1950s residents had reversed course, approving over \$134 million in